 Apple’s iPhone 13 Pro is fantastic, but so is the iPhone 13.
 If you want a cheaper alternative to the pricier Pro, the iPhone 13 is your best option, as it offers many of the Pro model’s features.
 If you’re unsure about the Pro, compare it with the iPhone 13 to see if you really need these extra features.

 You want a 120Hz display that works with all your favorite apps

-The introduction of 120Hz refresh rate on iPhone has been a long time coming, but so far we’ve found it isn’t supported on a large variety of apps.
+The introduction of 120Hz refresh rate on iPhone has been a long time coming, but widespread support takes time.
 If you’re desperate for this as a feature, look to the world of Android for your next phone.

 First reviewed: September 2021